Skip to content

 2. Configure Cloud Provider Details

-1. Select your Cloud Provider from the dropdown menu.
+1. Select your Cloud Provider from the dropdown menu (AWS or Azure).

 • For AWS: ARN (Amazon Resource Name) of your CMK